 - An update of where tax legislation and provisions affecting individuals currently stand on Capitol Hill

 - A breakdown of House-approved provisions affecting individuals

-- Insights on potential modifications within the Senate, including possible effective dates
+- Insights on potential modifications within the Senate, including possible effective dates and retroactivity concerns

 - Potential obstacles and challenges to final passage of the bill